-Our Friends and Families for Safe Streets advocacy working group meetings are held quarterly in a fully accessible space at City Hall.
+Our Friends and Families for Safe Streets advocacy working group meetings are held periodically in a fully accessible space at City Hall.
 If you have been affected because you or a close friend or family member was killed or seriously injured by road violence, please attend a meeting to learn more.

 For inquiries, you can email firstname.lastname@example.org or call our main contact number.